noahehall/theBookOfNoah/databases/mysql_new.md

     - compact - for innodb tables

 ## VIEWS
+  - notes
+    - you cannot change the name of an existing view
+      - instead use the `drop view` statement to delete it, and then create another one
   - `alter view` change a view
     - actions
       - change the select statement that determines the view
       - change the column names provided by the view queries by providing the new column names in a comma separated list
         - dont include either the old select statement or hte old column names
-      - change the algorithmic methods to use for processing a view
+      - `algorithm` change the algorithmic methods to use for processing a view
         - merge,
         - temptable: prevents the view from being updatable
-      - change the user account considered to be the views creator
+      - `definer` change the user account considered to be the views creator
-      - authorize access to the view based on the privileges of either the user acocunt of the views creator (DEFINER) or the current viewer (INVOKER)
+      - `sql security` authorize access to the view based on the privileges of either the user acocunt of the views creator (DEFINER) or the current viewer (INVOKER)
-        - use the sql security clause
-      - change the restrictions on the updatinng of a view to only rows in which the wehere clause of the underlying select statement returns true
+      - `with check option` change the restrictions on the updatinng of a view to only rows in which the wehere clause of the underlying select statement returns true
         - local - for views based on another view - this retrsiction will be limited tothe view in which its given and not the underlying view
         - cascaded - underlying views will be considered as well -

+## INDEXES
+  - notes
+    - all indexes require `NOT NULL` columns
+    - indexes can only be created for myisam, innodb, and bdb engines -
+  - `create index` add an index to a table after it has been created
+    - `unique` prevent duplicates
+    - `using` specify the type of index
+      - btree - default for myisam and innodb
+      - rtree
+      - `spacial` only for spacial columns in myisam engine
+      - `fulltext` the whole column will be used for each colum index (as opposed to the first few characters)
+        - use the `with parser` statement to specify a plugin to use
+          - requires the plugin table be loaded in the mysql database
+        - are required to use fulltext functionality
+          - `match()` and `against()` functions
+        - char, text, and varchar column for myisam engines

 ## STATEMENTS
   - `alter database`